David Gutiérrez

 • Banking & Finance

-• In 2005 he was selected as one of the 40 best corporate lawyers with less than 40 years in Central America by Latin Lawyer.
+• In 2005, he was selected as one of the

-• Awarded the Leading Law Firm of the Year award by the prestigious Law Business Research, and Latin Lawyer magazine in 2012.
+• Awarded the Law Firm Leader of the Year by the prestigious Law Business Research, and Latin Lawyer magazine in 2012.

-• Recognized in the Banking & Finance practice by Chambers & Partners.
+• Recognized in the practice of Banking & Finance by Chambers & Partners.

-• Recognized as Leading Lawyer by The Legal 500.
+• Recognized as a Leading Lawyer by The Legal 500.

-• Recognized as Market Leader by IFLR 1000.
+• Recognized as a Market Leader by IFLR 1000.

-• Recognized as Leading Lawyer by Who’s Who Legal.
+• Recognized as a Leading Lawyer by Who´s Who Legal.

-• Recognized as LACCA Approved by the inhouse lawyers consulted by LACCA.
+• Recognized as LACCA Approved by in-house lawyers consulted by LACCA.

 Education

-• LLM, Fulbright and OAS Scholar, with honors, Georgetown University, United States, 1997.
+• Master of Laws, Fulbright scholar and OAS scholar, with honors, Georgetown University, United States, 1997.

 Languages